 - Reporting for management and chargeback/showback.

-The number one drive for cloud is the agility.
-The speed and the agility that cloud brings to the business is the main reason most datacenter are on its way from the VDC to the cloud model.
+The number one drive for the cloud is the agility.
+The speed and the agility that cloud brings to the business is the main reason most datacenters are on its way from the VDC to the cloud model.

 - On-demand self-service.
 A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.